 The use of National Clinical Audit data in appraisal

-Indeed, for some specialities, participation in a relevant NCA is suggested by the speciality association as good practice for appraisal and revalidation with some making it a mandatory requirement for their college members (see Appendix 3, Third party support for participation).
+For some specialities, participation in a relevant national clinical audits is suggested by the speciality association as good practice for appraisal and revalidation, with some making it a mandatory requirement for their college members (see Appendix 3, Third party support for participation).

 This document is aimed at responsible officers/medical directors and clinical directors seeking to increase the use of national clinical audit data in appraisal and revalidation processes in their organisations.
 It is also useful to those being appraised and for anyone who wishes to understand how national clinical audit can be part of clinical appraisal and/or revalidation.